 Also we were very pleased to see that it wasn’t only the OGP that saw the value in our new standard; it’s been recognised as an outstanding publication internationally!
 We heard from Apolitical, the global public sector think-tank, network and platform active in over 140 countries: “We’re thrilled to share that Digital.govt.nz's Digital Service Design Standard will be included on Apolitical’s new Digital Government Atlas — an easy-to-use collection of some of the best publicly available tools, guidebooks and datasets from around the world.”

 As the Standard was designed and intended to be maintained as a 'living document', we will continue to improve the product and incorporate your feedback through an ongoing iterative process.
 The Standard was created through an open and consultative approach, and we want to stay true to those design ideals.
 We engaged with businesses, key interest groups, government agencies, and the public, to produce a standard which will help government build and deliver excellent services.
 We also spoke to stakeholder communities from a variety of backgrounds and perspectives that came together and helped to define the Standard’s principles and approach.
 We want the same level of engagement, crowd-sourced content, and co-design in creating the assessment and support model.

 Have your say

-... or go straight to the discussion platform we have set up for you to give your views on the 12 principles and the how they can be assessment and/or supported.
+... or go straight to the discussion platform we have set up for you to give your views on the 12 principles and how they can be assessed and/or supported.

 There is a thread for each of the principles, a thread to discuss issues in general, and an opportunity to give your views on the conformance approach.